terricain/truenas-scale-csi/README.md

 This is a work-in-progress Kubernetes CSI driver which lets you automatically provision NFS and eventually iSCSI volumes hosted on a TrueNAS Scale box.

+**Breaking change** TrueNAS-22.12.4.2 and later contain a breaking change in the API, whereby creating and listing NFS shares now returns a mountpoint `path` string instead of `paths` which was a list of strings.
+Normally this wouldn't be an issue, but it seems the API version of 2.0 hasn't been bumped so some patches have been put in place to account for this.
+If you're experiencing issues with NFS dynamic PVs then update to chart version 0.5.0.

 ## How to install

 The main Helm values you'll need to install the NFS driver would be: